 - dizziness – often connected with hot flashes and increased pressure

-- weight gain – the feeling of hunger is more frequent and it is more difficult to lose the excess weight
+- weight gain – the feeling of hunger may be more frequent and it may be more difficult to lose excess weight

-- vaginal dryness and loss of libido – connected with decreased excretion of vaginal mucus; the dryness may be accompanied by itching what may lead to discomfort during sexual intercourse
+- vaginal dryness and loss of libido – connected with decreased excretion of vaginal mucus; this dryness may be accompanied by itching that may lead to discomfort during sexual intercourse

 - painful urination, incontinence – mostly stress incontinence happening when a woman sneezes, coughs or lifts heavy objects